rodis/akanda/README.rst

 The code for this project contains the following:

-* a set of APIs that manipulate PF (in-progress)
+* A set of APIs that manipulate and controlling OpenBSD PF (the appliance REST API)

-* a service-facing REST server for controlling PF (in-progress)

-* a user-facing REST server that passes requests to a user's Akanda instance and that instance's REST server (forth-coming)
+* A User-facing REST service implemented as OpenStack Quantum Extensions.

+* An orchestration layer that works with Quantum and other REST Services to provision services, decommission services, and provide metrics for each tenant.

-* a GUI for integrating Akanda into OpenStack `Horizon`_
+* a GUI for integrating Akanda Layer 3 Services into OpenStack `Horizon`_

 * a set of tools/scripts for developing Akanda and building Akanda images

-In the future, this will be extended to make use of the IOCTL interface for controlling PF and a Python library for manipulating it.

 The Product
 -----------

-Akanda "the product" is this code bundled into an OpenBSD .iso image.
-The make file provides a target for building your own image.
+Akanda is Layer 3 Services for OpenStack comprised by mutliple components including those in OpenStack Quantum.

 The Name
 --------